amadejaop/todo-list/README.md

 ## Introduction
 Many people use to-do lists to manage their daily tasks.
 This digital to-do app was created as an alternative to the analog lists.
 It allows a user to set his/her main goal as well as sort tasks into different groups (work, personal and home).

-The purpose of this project was to create a useful dynamic website using nothing but HTML and CSS for designing the page and JavaScript to make it dynamic.
+The purpose of this project was to create a useful website using nothing but HTML, CSS and JavaScript.
 My main goal with this project was to learn and practice manipulation of the DOM with plain JavaScript as well as to get more practice with its fundamentals and my secondary goal was to practice designing websites.
 I have successfully completed both of these goals.

 Currently there is no way of saving the list so an important feature that should be added in the future is some way of saving the list and making it accessible again when the user reloads the page or reopens the browser.